lostatc/linotype/docs/usage.rst

 Usage
 =====
-Messages in **liotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
+Messages in **linotype** consist of a tree of 'items' of which there are currently two types, *text* and *definitions*.
 Every item can contain zero or more other items, and every level of nested items increases the indentation level.
-The **HelpItem** class is used to create a root-level item, and every **HelpItem** object has public methods for creating new sub-items which in turn return a new **HelpItem** object.
+The **RootItem** class is used to create a root-level item, and every **RootItem** object has public methods for creating new sub-items which in turn return a new **RootItem** object.

-Every **HelpItem** object accepts a **HelpFormatter** instance which is used to define how items are formatted.
+Every **RootItem** object accepts a **Formatter** instance which is used to define how items are formatted in the text output.
 Items can be assigned IDs that can be referenced in the **Sphinx** documentation.
 Here is an example that prints a simple help message:

 .. code-block:: python
     :linenos:

-    from linotype import HelpFormatter, HelpItem
+    from linotype import Formatter, RootItem

     def help_message():
-        formatter = HelpFormatter()
+        formatter = Formatter()
-        help_root = HelpItem(formatter)
+        help_root = RootItem(formatter)
         usage = help_root.add_text("Usage:")
         usage.add_definition(
             "zielen", "[global_options] command [command_options] [command_args]",